Lama Foundation: Mission

 Lama Foundation's original mission was "dedicated to the awakening of consciousness, spiritual practice with respect for all traditions, service, and stewardship of the land."
-Now the Lama Board of Trustees is an active board, ensuring that traditions are "transmitted".
+Now the Lama Board of Trustees is active, ensuring that traditions are "transmitted".
 Lama engages in two seasons: summer "open" season and winter "closed" season.

 First and foremost, Lama is a spiritual community dedicated to the "meeting of the ways."
-A core practice of its mission is to provide a residence for people of all spiritual and religious (and non-religious) traditions to live together and explore the common, and uncommon, ground of their spiritual practices and identities within community.
+A core practice of its mission is to provide a residence for people of all spiritual and religious (and non-religious) traditions to live together and explore the common, and uncommon, ground of their spiritual practices and identities within the community.
 This is a year-round and ever-evolving exploration.
 Residents live at Lama anywhere from one to several years.
-Unlike many spiritually-focused communities, there are no permanent residents, directors or teachers.
+Unlike many spiritually focused communities, there are no permanent residents, directors, or teachers.
 In addition to leading a semi-monastic life, the residents are responsible for the primary care of the foundation.

 In the summer, Lama is also home to a larger group of summer stewards, or interns, who are invited into the community life for shorter periods of time.
 At this time, Lama welcomes visitors for as little as a day and as long as a few months.
 Other "Lama Beans" who live nearby often join for day events and other visits.
 Everyone on the land is invited into the daily practice of meditation, morning "tuning" or meeting, and weekly events like Shabbat, Zikr, Heart Club, and a variety of scheduled and impromptu events.
-In particular, Lama has held a Shabbat service for over 35 years which draws people from all over northern New Mexico, including travelers.
+In particular, Lama has held a Shabbat service for over 35 years, which draws people from all over northern New Mexico, including travelers.